shopware/store-api-reference/docs/concepts/search-queries.md

 }
 ```

-### `filter`
+### ***filter***

-The `filter` parameter allows you to filter the result and aggregations using a multitude of filters and parameters.
+The `filter` parameter allows you to filter the results and aggregations using many filters and parameters.
 The filter types are equivalent to the [filters available for the DAL](https://developer.shopware.com/docs/resources/references/core-reference/dal-reference/filters-reference).

-> When you are filtering for nested values - for example you're filtering orders by their transaction state \(`order.transactions.stateMachineState`\) - make sure to fetch those in your `associations` field before.
+> When you are filtering for nested values for example, you are filtering orders by their transaction state \(`order.transactions.stateMachineState`\) make sure to fetch those in your `associations` field before.

 ```javascript
 {